nre-learning/nre-blog/content/post/2019-10-17-moving-packet.md

 [Last month](https://networkreliability.engineering/2019/08/big-update---new-platform-new-curriculum-new-infrastructure/) I teased the three major updates we had released at that time.
 One of those updates was the new Antidote v0.4.0 platform, which was covered in [the following blog post](https://networkreliability.engineering/2019/09/antidote-platform-v0.4.0-overview/).
 In this post, I'd like to discuss another of those three updates, which was the migration of the NRE Labs production environment to a new infrastructure host.

+> *Note that this blog post discusses the flagship deployment of the NRE Labs project, hosted at [https://labs.networkreliability.engineering](https://labs.networkreliability.engineering).
+This is meant to provide insight into how we run the site, and the infrastructure decisions we make to power the site.
+This isn't the only way to run the NRE Labs curriculum, and it's certainly not the only way to use Antidote - this is just an informative blog to show what we're doing for our use case.*

 # NRE Labs Resource Considerations

 A brief aside on NRE Labs' computing requirements.
-We see on average, ~100 lessons launched a day, but very rarely are there more than a handful of concurrent lessons.
+We see on average, ~100 lessons launched a day.
+There are rarely more than a handful of concurrent lessons - they're generally well spread out.
 That said, every once in a while we do see spikes in usage, and considering many of our lessons currently involve several copies of virtual network devices, it doesn't take long to start using a large amount of RAM.

 On the other hand, the underlying Antidote platform is fairly aggressive at cleaning up resources for inactive lessons, so in general, resource utilization tends to get smoothed out pretty evenly.
 This means that while we need a decent amount of RAM to support the "dips" that show up with a spurt of activity, there is a certain point where adding more RAM is mostly pointless.

 <div style="text-align:center;"><a href="/images/2019/10/cluster-cpu-memory.png"><img src="/images/2019/10/cluster-cpu-memory.png" style="width: 700px;display: block;margin: 0 auto;" ></a></div>

-However, the one resource we can never get enough of is **speed**.
+However, the one thing we can never get enough of is **speed**.
 Ever since the project began, NRE Labs has been all about making decisions to keep the user experience interactive, and fast.
 We don't want to sacrifice speed to maintain interactivity - we demand both.
 We want to provide the learner with a fully on-demand environment that they have full access to, and we want to give it to them as quickly as humanly possible.
 If someone heard in a meeting that they need to learn how to write a Python script to query a network device API, we want them to be able to do it by the end of that meeting.

 # History of NRE Labs